Spring has moved along, but beets and beet greens at our house have not.

 continued through June,

-and since I planted these root vegetables out back, our story of beets shall continue.
+And since I planted these root vegetables in my backyard, our story of beets shall continue.
 Beets are said to be magical for your body in spring, but learning to like this vegetable and incorporating it into your eating can happen all year.
 Dr. Brad reminded me (and apparently all I know who see him!) to eat beets this spring.
-He’s taught me over the years that our bodies are made to cleanse and if we give them the right nutrients, they do their jobs well.
-Recently I heard Dr. Brad speak and he mentioned that the rawer the beet the more cleansing it is.
+I’ve learned that our bodies are made to cleanse, and if we give them the right nutrients, they do their jobs well.
+Recently I heard Dr. Brad speak, and he mentioned that the rawer the beet, the more cleansing it is.
 Therefore he suggested eating cooked root vegetables like beets in the spring so that one builds the liver up and allows the liver to do the detoxing, raw being too cleansing and overwhelming to strengthen and do the building up that is necessary, at least in spring.

-This arugula salad has been on my spring bring-it list to everyone in some version, so thanks friends for eating my experiments as always.
-(No seriously, thank you.🙌 🙏😳) Some versions had watermelon instead of beets since it’s what I had on hand, and I couldn’t get watermelon out of my head or refrigerator for all of June.
+This arugula salad has been on my spring bring-it list to everyone in some version, so thanks, friends, for eating my experiments as always.
+(No, seriously, thank you.🙌 🙏😳) Some versions had watermelon instead of beets since it’s what I had on hand, and I couldn’t get watermelon out of my head or refrigerator for all of June.
 But watermelon was too heavy for arugula and watered down the dressing and greens.
-I’ve since played with the dressing (made it better I think), and the favorite combo thus far has been: roasted beets and blueberries, feta or goat cheese, toasted pumpkin seeds, scallions, arugula, and grapefruit/orange dressing.
+I’ve since played with the dressing (made it better, I think).
+The favorite combo thus far has been: roasted beets and blueberries, feta or goat cheese, toasted pumpkin seeds, scallions, arugula, and grapefruit/orange dressing.